lxs602/Chinese-Mandarin-Dictionaries/README.md

 <br><a href=https://github.com/lxs602/Chinese-Mandarin-Dictionaries/blob/main/%E5%BA%B7%E7%86%99%E5%AD%97%E5%85%B8%20Kangxi%20Dictionary/Licence%20%E8%A8%B1%E5%8F%AF%E8%AD%89.txt>CC BY-SA 3.0</a><br><br>

 # 說文解字 Shuowen Jiezi
 The 2nd Century Han character dictionary, by 許慎 Xu Shen.
 Compiled and HTML designed by <a href=http://fgwang.blogspot.com/>WFG</a>.
+This file is a mirror of the original version, hosted here for those searching the web in English, and also for the sake of posterity.

 This is another large dictionary.
 One of the files has been split into three (說文解字.mdd.zip, 說文解字.mdd.z01, 說文解字.mdd.z02), which must be opened together in e.g. Winzip / other, so that they can be recombined.